Neevia

 A digital signature is defined as a data structure associated with a document or other set of data that uniquely identifies the person or organization that is signing, or authorizing the contents of the data and ensures the integrity of the signed data.

-PDFsign comes as a command line tool, a graphic interface application, COM object and .NET assembly.
-Supported platforms are: Windows 2000/XP/2003/Vista.
+PDFsign comes as a command line tool, graphic interface application, COM object and .NET assembly.

 With Neevia PDFsign/encrypt you can: